-Southern Illinois' Tunnel Hill State Trail is a gem of a route, with 23 trestle bridges (including one that is 450 feet long), several ghost towns, a beautiful park, a comfortable trailhead in Vienna Station and, of course, its namesake tunnelan impressive corridor that once measured 800-feet-long until a collapse in 1929 shortened it by some 300 feet.
+Southern Illinois' Tunnel Hill State Trail is a gem of a route, with 23 trestle bridges (including one that is 450 feet long), several ghost towns, a beautiful park, a comfortable trailhead in Vienna Station and, of course, its namesake tunnel—an impressive corridor that once measured 800-feet-long until a collapse in 1929 shortened it by some 300 feet.
 The first railroad tracks laid on this corridor caused such a stir that in 1870, local farmers, anticipating shipment-ready crops, planted orchards even before the line's tunnel was complete.
-In 1991 the corridor was donated to the state, and just 10 years later, the entire 47.5 miles was opened to the public as a multiuse trail.
+In 1991 the original corridor of 47.5 miles was donated to the state, and just 10 years later, it was opened to the public as a multiuse trail.

 Begin at the Barkhausen Wetlands Center, which serves up instant trailside gratification within the first 2.5 miles, already showcasing a bridge and scenic overlook before even reaching the town of Karnak (restrooms, drinking fountain, and ample parking).
 A few miles farther in you will come to the "ghost town" of Forman (to your left) that hints at a scary movie set from a Hollywood backlot.

 The scenic trail passes more bridges, as you make your way to the town of Vienna Station.
 There is a nice park here that provides an ideal rest and picnic spot, especially if you have children along.
 Leaving Vienna Station, head toward Tunnel Hill and the trail's midpoint.
 In the 9 miles between Vienna Station and Tunnel Hill, there are four more bridges before the landmark tunnel.
 It's handy to use a flashlight as you travel through the cavernous, 543-foot tunnel.
 If you're on bike, you may want to dismount and walk it through.
 Be especially careful of other trail users coming in the opposite direction.